DenitsaManova/DenitsaManova/README.md

 I am 20 years old girl from Kyustendil, Bulgaria, but I'm currently living and studying in Sofia, Bulgaria. 👩

-I am currently studying in Technical University of Sofia.
+I am currently studying at Technical University of Sofia.
 In school, I extensively study Math, Informatics and ICT.💻

-I have fundamental knowledge at JavaScript, HTML and CSS.
-I also study at Software University (SoftUni) and gain new skills every day.
+I have fundamental knowledge at Java, HTML and CSS and I extensively study JS at Software University (SoftUni).

 From my first touch to it, programming grabbed me.
 I like creating new things and developing new features.
 All technologies are very interesting to me and I want to learn more and more.